Soccial/soccial_token/README.md

 >
 >This contract wasn't designed to be used directly as-is, but with a few copy-pastes and minor adjustments, it can easily turn 3–4 months of development into just 2–3 days of integration.

- After years developing [Soccial](https://www.soccial.com) – the social network behind the Soccial Token , I was never able to open-source any of the previous systems, even though that was always something I dreamed of doing.
+ After years developing [Soccial](https://www.soccial.com) – the social network behind the Soccial Token, I was never able to open-source any of the previous systems, even though that was always something I dreamed of doing.

 So when I began building the Soccial Token contract, I decided from day one that it had to be fully open source.
 This project is my personal contribution to the Web3 community and the Solana ecosystem - a way of giving back and empowering others to build faster, smarter, and more transparently.